Good plant culture prevents many house plant issues, but every indoor gardener needs to know the trouble signs, and how to deal with them.

 Cause: Temperature too high; pot too small.

-Remedy: Provide less torrid atmosphere.
-Transplant to larger container.
+Remedy: Provide a less torrid atmosphere.
+Transplant to a larger container.

 #4 – Yellowish brown, sometimes silvery, spots on leaves

 Remedy: Provide more shade.
 Often this occurs when plants are outdoors in summer.

 Remedy: Water plant with a solution of 1 oz. iron sulfate (iron chelate) dissolved in 2 gals. water.
 Repeat at biweekly intervals until growth is the proper color.